owntracks/booklet/docs/clients/recorder.md

 ### Synology

 A number of Synology devices with newer DSM support Docker; please refer to the original documentation to determine if yours has Docker support.
 If it does, [this page](http://blog.pavelsklenar.com/how-to-install-and-use-docker-on-synology/) describes how to use Docker.
-Once you've installed the package, you can proceed to download the Recorder image and launch a container.
+Once you've installed the package, you can proceed to download the Recorder image (search for `owntracks-recorder`; the image you want is called `owntracks-recorderd` with a trailing `d` on it) and launch a container.
 (This was tested on DSM 5.2.)

 Launch container creation with the wizard, and give the container a name, e.g. `owntracks-recorder`.